slimlime/exploratory/blog.md

 VICKY (I was going to go for V.I.C.K.Y.
 Perhaps there's a movie in there somewhere about a regular schoolgirl who is actually a robot) is a view of an mmap'ed section of memory, rendered to the screen in the washed out palette of the VIC-II fromm the C64.
 This is giving the 6502 code something to target.
 For now, it will just render the hi-res bitmap mode, 320x200 which I plan on using for the adventure game.

 Look, here is a test rendering I dumped in using a 'medieval' style font.
-Sadly I think that at 12 pixels high, it will be too big, there being room for only 15 lines.
+Sadly I think that at 12 pixels high, it will be too big, there being room for only 15 lines (the original, 8-bit break on which it was based is even bigger).
 Note the horrific horizontal spacing- variable width rendering of fonts is next on the agenda.
+For some of you, the brown and yellow colour scheme will bring back memories redolent of languorous summers spent indoors waiting for tapes to load.
+I had a Spectrum, so I feel nothing.
+Perhaps resentment, not greatly dulled by time.

 ![Alt text](/capture.png)